front-commerce/developers.front-commerce.com/source/_posts/introducing-cms-demos.md

 This is because an e-commerce solution focuses on what brings you value: managing orders.
 Some don't even have tools to edit contents like.
 And the ones that have some are either not that great or expensive (ex: Magento's Page Builder is only available on the Commerce version).

-Using a dedicated <abbr title="Content Management System">CMS</abbr> seems to be the solution.
+Using a dedicated <abbr title="Content Management System">CMS</abbr> seems to be an interesting alternative.
 But previously it usually meant that you had to have two websites:

 - the users could feel lost and not really know where to find the correct information
 - the developers will have to maintain two separate front-ends and recreate the same features on both websites